zxkmm/siyuan_streamer_mode/README.md

 This allows streamers to focus on their content without worrying about privacy leaks or harassment, enhancing the security and privacy protection of live streaming.

+# Credits
+- https://github.com/mdzz2048/siyuan-plugin-hsr by mdzz2048 for the highlight code
+- https://github.com/TCOTC/siyuan-plugin-hsr-mdzz2048-fork for the nice idea and highlight code
+- https://github.com/Misuzu2027/syplugin-document-search for the reference that porting from vue to classic TS or svelte

 # Disclaimer

  - If you find this plugin useful, please consider giving my GitHub repository a free star⭐️.
 Thank you!